armanh83/OOP-project/README.md

 # OOP-project
-OOP project spring 2023 at SUT
+OOP project in Java spring 2023 at SUT